lablabs/aws-centralized-tag-compliance/README.md

 ## Description

-A simple python script which helps with enforcing centralized tag compliance.
+A simple python script which helps with enforcing centralized tag compliance on AWS.

 As of now, these are the alternative ways to achieve the same goal using AWS managed services: